How to represent yourself drink driving

 This eBook answers common questions about drink driving charges and defences in NSW.
 It does not provide legal advice.
 You can only get legal advice from a lawyer.
 Also, this brief eBook cannot provide a detailed analysis of every conceivable issue that might arise or defence that might be available in a drink driving prosecution.
 Again, if you want to know how the law applies to the specific facts of your case, you should consult a lawyer.

 2. What is drink driving?

-"Drink driving" refers to a number of different offences that might be charged in NSW.
+"Drink driving" refers to some different offences that might be charged in NSW.
 The phrase drink driving is meant to emphasize that some of those offences require proof of a specific blood alcohol concentration rather than proof of intoxication.